Taywee/purge/README.md

 # retain
-Small POSIX program that specifically purges timestamped file/directory sets based on a retention scheme
+Small console program that specifically sorts and selects timestamped file/directory sets based on a retention scheme

-This assumes that daily backups (or some similar backup scheme) is already taking place.
-This program will then take those backups and purge them in a pattern that matches a retention scheme.
+This assumes that daily backups (or some similar backup scheme) are already taking place.
+You feed this program the list of file or directory names (on standard input, newline-separated), a time formatter, and a list of retention rules, and it will output which ones should be deleted.

 Timestamps may be stored in any format that strptime will understand.

-A specified timestamp format will match all files in the directory that match the timestamp, and ignore all others.
+Inputs that do not match the timestamp format at the beginning of their strings will not be considered, and will not be output for either a keep or a delete output.

+If filenames do not have timestamps, you may extract the timestamp from the mtime (or anywhere else you may have it), and emplace it at the front of the string, separated with a slash from the filename, specifying this behavior with -s.

-Time intervals are taken in a cron-like manner, but options are passed to flags.
-The format is usually `[count]{:[specifier]}{/every}`, where `every` is 1 by default.
+Timestamp format is usually `[count]{:[specifier]}{/every}`, where `every` is 1 by default.
 For example, if you want weekly backups on sundays, skipping 2 (So you'd have Sunday, skip 2 sundays, etc), retaining 7 copies, you'd just specify the -w flag as `-w '7:0/3'` or even just `-w 7:3`.
+The specifier matches its cron counterpart.

 In order to remain consintent, the `every` is judged as an extension of the Unix epoch, and times are judged based on the latest timestamp in the